 Related web site: The Next-Generation Infrared Astronomy Mission "SPICA"

-Our laboratory has been conducting the balloon experiments in collaboration with ISAS/JAXA and Tata Institute of Fundamental Research in India (hereafter TIFR).
-The purpose of this experiment is to perform high angular resolution observations in far-infrared using the fabry-perot spectrometer (hereafter FPS) developed in ISAS, that were installed in the balloon-borne, 1-m telescope constructed by the Indian group.
-More specifically, the physical condition in the star-forming regions in our Milky Way galaxy are investigated by detecting emission from the ionized atomic carbon, [CII] fine-structure line at 157.74 micron.
+Our lab has been conducting the balloon experiments in collaboration with ISAS/JAXA and Tata Institute of Fundamental Research in India (hereafter TIFR).
+The purpose of this experiment is to perform high angular resolution observations in far-infrared using the fabry-perot spectrometer (hereafter FPS) developed in Japan, that were installed in the balloon-borne, 1-m telescope constructed by the Indian group.
+More specifically, the physical conditions in the star-forming regions in our Milky Way galaxy are investigated by detecting emission from the ionized atomic carbon, [CII] fine-structure line at 157.74 micron.

-The balloon flight has been carried out about once per year in Hyderabad in India.
+The balloon flights have been carried out about once per year in Hyderabad in India.
 The first flight for the spectroscopy was made in 1999, and the far-infrared data were obtained for a wide region of Orion-A. The second flight was successfully performed in 2001, with the observations of Orion-A (M42, M43), Orion-B (NGC2024), and W3 regions.
 In 2008, the 6th flight was made and successful, and in 2009, the massive star-forming region RCW38 was observed.
-We have also developing the next generation spectrometer as well as a far-infrared detector for the balloon experiments.
+The flights in 2017 and 2018 were also successful and the data obtained for various star-forming restions have been analyzed.
+We have also developed the next generation spectrometer as well as a far-infrared detector for the balloon experiments.